Skip to main content

 Once your staircase has been completely sanded and the varnish removed, prime the staircase with our To Bond & Block - MissPompadour primer.
 A stainblock is also recommended on the already varnished wood if you want to paint the stairs a light colour.

-Should I seal the stairs?
+Should I seal the wooden staircase?

 Once you have painted your steps, be sure to seal them.
 This heavily used surface benefits from additional protection.
 The same applies to the handrail.
 However, risers and stair stringers are sufficiently stable even without sealing, provided they are painted with the stable varnishesn.